Puff Adder (character): Powers and abilities

 Puff Adder possesses the ability to increase his size and mass, generally enlarging to about two and a half times his normal weight and increasing his height by roughly one-third.
 He can also emit acidic gases through jaw control, which are capable of corroding steel in seconds.
 In addition, he has been depicted with changing skin and hair color.
-Within the Serpent Society, Adder is regarded as its most skilled pilot.
+Within the Serpent Society, Puff Adder is regarded as its most skilled pilot.